-1 The CRT Display The analyzer's large CRT displays data, markers, limit lines, Instrument BASIC (IBASIC) programming code, softkey menus and measurement parameters quickly and clearly.
-Refer to "Display" on page 7-16 in for more information.
+1 The CRT Display The analyzer's large CRT displays data, markers, limit lines, Instrument BASIC (IBASIC) programming code, softkey menus, and measurement parameters quickly and clearly.
+Refer to "Display" on page 7-16 for more information.
 2 (BEGIN) The BEGIN key simplifies measurement setups.
-The BEGIN key allows quick and easy selection of basic measurement parameters for a user-specified class of devices (e.g., filters, amplifiers, or mixers).
-For example, when making an S{21} forward transmission measurement or an S{12} reverse transmission measurement, selecting Filter as your device type puts the analyzer into narrowband detection mode, maximizing measurement dynamic range.
-In comparison, selecting Mixer as your device type puts the analyzer into broadband detection mode, enabling frequency translation measurements.
+The BEGIN key allows quick and easy selection of basic measurement parameters for a user-selected class of devices (e.g., filters, amplifiers, or mixers).
+For example, when making a transmission measurement, selecting Filter as your device type puts the analyzer into narrowband detection mode, maximizing measurement dynamic range.
+In comparison, selecting Mixer as your device type puts the analyzer into broadband detection mode, enabling frequency-translation measurements.
 This capability allows new users to start making measurements with as few as four keystrokes.
 3 MEAS The measure keys select the measurements for each measurement channel.
-The analyzer's measurement capabilities include S{11} (reflection port 1), S{21} (forward transmission), S{12} (reverse transmission), S{22} (reflection port 2), power, conversion loss, and multiport selection (for use with multiport test sets).
+The analyzer's measurement capabilities include transmission, reflection, power, conversion loss, and multiport selection (for use with multiport test sets).
 4 SOURCE The source keys select the desired source output signal to the device under test, for example, selecting source frequency range or output power.
 The source keys also control sweep time, number of points, and sweep triggering.
 5 CONFIGURE The configure keys control receiver and display parameters.
 These parameters include receiver bandwidth and averaging, display scaling and format, marker functions, and instrument calibration.
 6 SYSTEM The system keys control system level functions.
 These include instrument preset, save/recall, and hardcopy output.
 GPIB parameters and IBASIC are also controlled with these system keys.
 7 The Numeric Keypad Use the number keys to enter a specific numeric value for a chosen parameter.
-Use the ENTER) key or the softkeys to terminate the numeric entry with the appropriate units.
-You can also use the front panel knob for making continuous adjustments to parameter values, while the keys allow you to change values in steps.
+Use the ENTER key or the softkeys to terminate the numeric entry with the appropriate units.
+You can also use the front panel knob for making continuous adjustments to parameter values, while the Criterian keys allow you to change values in steps.
 8 (HARDKEYS) Hardkeys are front panel keys physically located on the instrument front panel.
-In text, these keys will be represented by the key name with a box around it such as: [PRESET].
-9 Softkeys Softkeys are keys whose labels are determined by the analyzer's firmware.
+In text, these keys will be represented by the key name with a box around it such as: PRESET 9 Softkeys Softkeys are keys whose labels are determined by the analyzer's firmware.
 The labels are on the screen next to the 8 blank keys, which are located along the right edge of the analyzer's display.
 In text, these softkeys will be represented by the key name with shading behind it such as: Sweep Time .